orientechnologies/orientdb-docs/Using-SSL-with-OrientDB.md

 - `javax.net.ssl.trustStore`: Defines the path to the trust-store.
 - `javax.net.ssl.trustStorePassword`: Defines the password to the trust-store.

 Use the third and fourth steps from [Setting up the Key and Trust Stores](Using-SSL-with-OrientDB.md#setting-up-the-key-and-trust-stores) section above to create the client certificates and server trust.
-The paths to the stores are client specific, but do not need to be the same as the server.
+The paths to the stores are client specific but do not need to be the same as the server.

-Note, if you would like to use key and/ore trust-stores other than that of the default JVN, you need to define the following variables as well:
+Note, if you would like to use key and/or trust-stores other than that of the default JVM, you need to define the following variables as well:

 - `client.ssl.keyStore`: Defines the path to the keystore.
 - `client.ssl.keyStorePass`: Defines the keystore password.
 - `client.ssl.trustStore`: Defines the path to the trust-store.
 - `client.ssl.trustStorePass`: Defines the password to the trust-store.

-Consider the following example, configuring SSL from the command-line through Java:
+Consider the following example, configuring TLS from the command-line through Java:

 <pre>
 $ <code class="lang-sh userinput">java -Dclient.ssl.enabled=false \